 Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

-Despite many of its merits, such as its highly-skilled workforce, a huge internal market, a well-respected foreign investment environment, and multiple Taiwanese visa options, not many investors look its way for residence.
+Not many investors work their way for residency in Taiwan, despite many of its merits such as its highly-skilled workforce, a huge internal market, a well-respected foreign investment environment, and multiple Taiwan visa options.

 Why is that?

 One reason could be Taiwan’s close proximity to China.
 Even though Taiwan has virtually all the features of a sovereign state, its international status is convoluted.